SD-IoT-AE/FLARE/README.md

 # FLARE: Adaptive In-Network Learning for State-Aware Distributed Mitigation of Multi-Vector TCP Flag and Fragmentation Attacks in SD-IoT

-**FLARE** is a modular, high-performance framework for detecting, classifying, and mitigating TCP flag and IP fragmentation attacks in SDN-enabled IoMT/IoT networks.
+**FLARE** is a modular, high-performance framework for detecting, classifying, and mitigating TCP flag and IP fragmentation attacks in SDN-enabled IoT networks.
 It integrates programmable data planes (P4) with multi-controller SDN architectures and an adaptive ML-based ensemble classifier for real-time response and mitigation.

 ---